FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 - The ground target locations
 A single location might host various missions and therefore it's visuals and target placements needs to change on a mission to mission basis.
 This is going to be a nightmare to implement.
 Not to worry, COMPOSITION to the rescue.
 - level
-	- World (separate scene that accepts a resource file containing references to all the ground and cloud textures. it basically contains the parallax layers responsible).
+	- Level (separate scene that accepts a resource file containing references to all the ground and cloud textures. it basically contains the parallax layers responsible).
 	- Ground Units
 		- Parallax background.
 			- Parallax Layer (same motion scale as layers 1 and 2, water and ground respectively, no mirroring.)
 				- List of ground units.
-Things like limits, map name and other location specific details are kept in the world_recource.
+Things like limits, map name and other location specific details are kept in the level_resource.
 The level resource contains mission specific details.

-So to summarize. the world is going to be built based on a singe static scene that accepts a resource to load sprite textures, the levels(missions) are all unique scenes i.e. each mission has it's own scene.
+So to summarize. the level is going to be built based on a singe static scene that accepts a resource to load sprite textures, the levels(missions) are all unique scenes i.e. each mission has it's own scene.
+### Base Level and Level Resources
+The base level scene contains the basic parallax scenes and the sprites.
-##### Ground target
+### Ground target
-### World Design

 ### Objective and Mission Design
 # Art
 ### Plane Sprites and Animation
 ### Level Art
 ### Explosion and Damage
 # Sound
-### In-Game Plane and World SFX
+### In-Game Plane and Level SFX
 ### Menu SFX
 # Music
 ### Single 5 - 10 Minute Cue